katzerax/Destiny2DPSGraphPY/README.md

     - Enabling this will enable the Debug section of the settings menu and a few other developer functions
 - Print Dmg Steps
     - Enabling this will print damage information to the console every time a shot is fired during damage calculation
+    - This option affects the speed at which calculations are performed because the program will hang while printing to the console.
+Normally this would be left off by default, but even with this option enabled calculations are still *incredibly fast*

 ### Log menu
 ![image](https://user-images.githubusercontent.com/65287118/236922026-34ed8448-1dc2-41e6-8b40-ff1c941e9812.png)